 “No way,” Al said.
-“He just wants his billfold and IDs.”
+“He just needs his billfold and IDs.”

 “What if I did,” Nick offered.
 “Your friend, she had it coming.”

-Jaylene stared at him, while her older companion stomped and then put an arm around Jaylene, who jerked out of her reach in a fury.
-“Stay away, bitch!”
+Jaylene stared at him while her older companion sulked and stomped around the others.
+Protectively she put an arm around Jaylene, who jerked out of her reach in a fury.

 “Let’s bargain,” Nick pleaded.